mzman88/bamoe91-enablement-lab/README.md

 Upload the following file into Canvas: `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example\src\main\resources\hiring.bpmn`

-In another tab, follow the same steps to upload the `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example\src\main\resources\NewHiringOffer` file.
+In another tab, follow the same steps to upload the `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example\src\main\resources\NewHiringOffer.bpmn` file.

 For now, it is not possible to unit test a business process like we just did for a DMN.
 Future BAMOE releases may offer that functionality.